The African-American talent pool remains a troubling problem for baseball | FOX Sports

 How damaging are the limits for baseball?

-Consider that 74 percent the players in last year’s draft came from four-year schools and junior colleges, according to league officials – and that only 3.3 percent of Division I players in 2015-16 were African-American, according to the Institute for Diversity and Ethics in Sport.
+Consider that 74% of the players in last year’s draft came from four-year schools and junior colleges, according to league officials— and that only 3.3% of Division I players in 2015-16 were African-American, according to the Institute for Diversity and Ethics in Sport.

 Baseball is willing to spend millions to fund additional Division I scholarships for those in need, if only the NCAA would allow it.